-The 1940’s was the decade when frozen meals started to boom.
+The 1940s was the decade when frozen meals started to boom.
 The emergence of these quick, “hearty” meals had a lot to do with feeding the military during the war as they traveled from the U.S. to Europe.
-The airlines decided that they needed an economic way to feed their solders proper hot foods that they didn’t arrive malnourished (because during the war, military food was far from being hearty and healthy).
+The airlines decided that they needed an economical way to feed their soldiers proper hot foods that they didn’t arrive malnourished (because during the war, military food was far from being hearty and healthy).

 The transition into frozen meals also allowed carriers to have more variety in the type of food they could serve their passengers.

 Meal variety took off during the 1950s, where passengers were able to devour foods such as Creole shrimp salad remoulade, cut pineapples studded with shrimp, cheese, cherry tomatoes and fruit squares, as well as chicken pie with a biscuit topping.
 Meals were served on a trolley that rolled down the aisle, allowing customers to see and choose what they wanted to eat.

 Carriers began to buy jets in the 1960s, which allowed planes to add more seats and transport more passengers.
 With the addition of more travelers, airlines needed a way to serve food much faster.
 As such, meals were no longer served on chinaware, but instead, they were served on plastic trays and plates, making it easier and faster to serve and transport food.

 Those who flew during this time period ate Cornish game hens, cream of tomato soap, fricassee of veal, pilaf rice with garden peas, with a choice of French red or white wine (and yes, these were the type of meals for passengers who flew in economy, too).

 Everyone will tell you that the 1970s were the Golden Age of travel, especially for those who sat in first class.
 Meals were presented in such a luxurious fashion that it almost didn’t even matter what was served to you on a silver platter.